vlayer-xyz/vlayer/book/src/appendix/architecture/time_travel_teleport.md

 * The blocks associated with a given chain truly belong to that chain (enabling teleportation to the specified chain).
 The points above are verified by the [`Verifier::verify`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/verifier/travel_call.rs#L80) function.
 The `Verifier` struct is used both during the host preflight and guest execution.
 Because of that it is parametrized by Recording Clients (in host) and Reading Clients (in guest).

-The `verify` function performs this verification by checking:
+The `verify` function performs above verifications by:

 ### I. Time Travel Verification
 Is possible thanks to [Chain Proofs](./chain_proof.md).